sssgordon/project-outcry-client/README.md

 * Nodemailer alternative that better handles authorization issues with major email services
 * Turning this into a mobile app (React Native?)

-_If you wish to contribute to this project, hit me up at gordondashso@gmail.com!_
+_If you wish to contribute to this project, hit me up at :email: gordondashso@gmail.com_

 ## Misc